MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 ### Synchronization
 The refresh interval determines how often your data is synchronized between the data source and the 365 Copilot connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more details, click [here](/microsoftsearch/configure-connector#step-8-refresh-settings).

-## Review and Test your connection
+## Review and test your connection

 - For testing, you can choose [publish to limited audience](/microsoftsearch/staged-rollout-for-graph-connectors#modify-or-stop-staged-rollout).